Vitamin C (Ascorbic Acid)

 -

-Airway infections caused by exercise: Using vitamin C before heavy physical exercise, such as a marathon, might prevent upper airway infections that can occur after heavy exercise.
+Airway immune challenges caused by exercise: Using vitamin C before heavy physical exercise, such as a marathon, might prevent upper airway immune challenges that can occur after heavy exercise.

 -

-Swelling (inflammation) of the stomach (gastritis): Some medicine used to treat H. pylori infection can worsen stomach inflammation.
+Swelling (physical strain) of the stomach (gastritis): Some medicine used to support H. pylori immune challenge can worsen stomach physical strain.
 Taking vitamin C along with one of these medicines called omeprazole might decrease this side effect.

 -

 Gout: Higher intake of vitamin C from the diet is linked to a lower risk of gout in men.
-But vitamin C doesn't help treat gout.
+But vitamin C doesn't help support gout.

 -

-Worsening of stomach inflammation caused by medicine used to treat H. pylori infection: Some medicine used to treat H. pylori infection can worsen stomach inflammation.
+Worsening of stomach physical strain caused by medicine used to support H. pylori immune challenge: Some medicine used to support H. pylori immune challenge can worsen stomach physical strain.
 Taking vitamin C along with one of these medicines called omeprazole might decrease this side effect.

 -